 The seven acre West Meadow nestles into the bowl created by surrounding mountain tops.
 The meadow hosts native grasses, wildflowers and hardy shrubs like low bush blueberry that naturally adapt to the exposed bedrock, thin soil and windy exposure.

-While strolling the meadow to explore the planted collection of evergreen and deciduous trees, visitors come upon several beautiful designed garden areas.
+While strolling the meadow to explore the collections of evergreen and deciduous trees, you will come upon several beautiful designed garden areas.
 Map & Self-Guided Tour >

 The Rain Garden slows the runoff of water from spring thaws and summer rains.
 Flowering perennials mix with sedges, grasses and acid loving shrubs which all thrive in this wet, sunny area.